 More Dr. Sinatra Advice on a Heart-Healthy Diet Plan

-How do whole grains fit into the heart-healthy PAM eating plan?
-Find out the important role that whole grains, nuts, and seeds play in the PAM diet for optimal heart health.
+How do whole grains fit into the heart-healthy PAMM eating plan?
+Find out the important role that whole grains, nuts, and seeds play in the PAMM diet for optimal heart health.

 Can meat be part of a heart-healthy diet plan?
-Learn how the PAM diet includes a wide variety of meat options yet still promotes a healthy heart.
+Learn how the PAMM diet includes a wide variety of meat options yet still promotes a healthy heart.

-Want more specifics on the PAM diet for optimal heart health?
-Get all the details on the heart-healthy PAM eating plan.
+Want more specifics on the PAMM diet for optimal heart health?
+Get all the details on the heart-healthy PAMM eating plan.